Is Your Apple Brand Loyalty Costing You Big Money?

 Millions of Readers

-If you’re like millions of people, you’ve probably got at least one Apple product in your life — whether it’s an iPhone, MacBook, Apple Watch or all three.
-Apple has mastered the art of creating products that people love and their loyal customer base speaks volumes.
+Chances are good that if you are a human living in the United States, you’ve probably got at least one Apple product in your life — whether it’s an iPhone, iPad, MacBook, Apple Watch, Apple TV or all of the above.
+Apple has mastered the art of creating products that people love, and their loyal customer base speaks volumes.
 But what if this loyalty is costing you more than you think?

 The Premium Price for Loyalty

-According to Forbes, “Brand loyalty is now one of the few sustainable sources of competitive advantage.”
-This is especially true in industries like tech, where companies like Apple have built strong followings.
+In a capitalistic landscape, brand loyalty is king.
+However, it is not easy to maintain and remains one of the few sustainable sources of competitive advantage in an ever-growing tech industry.
 Apple has perfected the art of building a brand that fosters intense loyalty, often at the cost of the consumer’s wallet.

 For instance, Apple products tend to be priced at a premium when compared to similar devices from competitors.
 The iPhone, for example, is known for its high starting prices — prices that continue to rise with each new release.
 Even after several years, the cost of a new iPhone model can be upward of $1,000 or even $1,500, far more than many Android alternatives that offer similar specifications.
 This is known as the “Apple tax.”